Centrifugal governor: Culture

-The following are source-derived descriptions of cultural representations of centrifugal governors.
 A statue inspired by the Boulton and Watt governor design stands in Smethwick, in the English West Midlands.
-A centrifugal governor is part of the city seal and flag of Manchester, New Hampshire in the U.S. (where a 2017 effort to change the design was rejected by voters).
-A centrifugal governor—described as an 18th century industrial invention—features in Liu Cixin's science fiction novel, Death's End (from the Three-Body series), where it is used as a metaphor.
+A centrifugal governor is part of the city seal and flag of Manchester, New Hampshire, in the U.S. (where a 2017 effort to change the design was rejected by voters).
+A centrifugal governor—described as an 18th-century industrial invention—features in Liu Cixin's science fiction novel, Death's End (from the Three-Body series), where it is used as a metaphor.

 A stylized centrifugal governor is part of the coat of arms of the Swedish Work Environment Authority.